srggroup/testapp/README.md

 ## A tesztfeladat grafikai megvalósítása:

-A feladathoz tartozó anyagokat a DESINGFILES mappában találod.
+A feladathoz tartozó anyagokat a DESIGNFILES mappában találod.

 A feladat ezen része a pontosságról szól.
 A grafikai kialakítás is fontos része a feladatnak, de ennek kisebb a súlya mint a technikai résznek.